Course Overview

 Credit Level 4

-You are encouraged to push the boundaries of your own photographic practice, and experiment and explore new ways of working, including video and emerging technologies, camera-less photography (photograms) and alternative photographic processes.
-Students are offered options in work placements, group exhibitions, study abroad and collaborative interdisciplinary modules.
+You are encouraged to push the boundaries of your own photographic practice, to experiment and explore new ways of working, including video and emerging technologies, camera-less photography and alternative photographic processes.
+There will be the opportunity for work placements, group exhibitions, study abroad and interdisciplinary collaboration.

 Subjects of study include: